 Traffic Island Gardens

-Our Traffic Triangles have become Island Gardens supporting pollinators and welcoming residents and visitors alike
+PVCA is a proud steward of our public spaces.
+Our Traffic Triangles have become ecological Island Gardens supporting pollinators and welcoming residents and visitors alike

 TRAFFIC island @ Bryn Mawr ave and Old gulph rd